Trade Stock Indices

 MACD indicator implements the MACD line as a continuous line while the signal line is implemented as a histogram.
 These two MACD LINES are then used to generate signals using the crossover trading strategy.

-There's also the MACD center line which is also referred to as the zero mark & it's a neutral point between buyers & sellers trading the trading market.
+There's also the MACD center line which also is known as the zero mark & it's a neutral point between buyers & sellers trading the trading market.

 Values above the center-mark are considered bullish trading signals while those below are bearish stock signals.

-The MACD indicator being an oscillator indicator, oscillates above & below this center line.
+The MACD indicator being an oscillator, oscillates above & below this centerline.